Elijas/auto-youtube-subscription-playlist/README.md

 # Overview
-This is a quickly hacked Google Script that automatically compiles a playlist out of youtube subscription notifications received inside a gmail label (useful to split subscriptions into groups using gmail filters)
+This is a quickly hacked Google Script that automatically compiles a playlist out of youtube subscription notifications received inside a gmail label (useful to split subscriptions into groups using gmail filters).

-# Features
+# Extra Optional Features
 1. Updates playlist every hour
 2. Ability to add different subscriptions (e.g. videos of music, videos from a particular users) to different playlists